 Field-hunting tip

-Look in volcanic fumaroles, sedimentary evaporite deposits country — that is the host setting where native sulphur typically forms.
+Look in volcanic fumaroles, sedimentary evaporite deposits country, the host setting where native sulphur typically forms.
 If you start seeing gypsum, aragonite, calcite in float, you are in the right ground.
 Field specimens usually show a dipyramidal crystals, earthy, massive, encrusting habit, so train your eye for that shape before scanning the outcrop.